Asthma Trigger Factors Children’s Asthma Service Information Leaflet

 Weather

-Furry or feathered animals
+Furry and feathered animals

 Grasses, pollens and moulds